 No investing product is perfect, and as with any other option, custodial accounts have some potential benefits and drawbacks to consider.

-Like any type of financial account or investment vehicle, thought should be given as to what the objectives are for the assets.
+- Not necessarily the best solution for all financial objectives: Like any type of financial account or investment vehicle, thought should be given as to what the objectives are for the assets.
 Custodial accounts can be a solid way to hold assets that are gifted to or inherited by a minor.
 However, if the specific objective is to save for their college education, there are some alternatives to consider.

 Custodial accounts offer an excellent way to manage assets for the benefit of a minor.
 They are versatile and allow for the flexibility that is often needed in this situation.